It's Easy to Enrol

 Media is the term given to the solid material(s) used to replace soil in aggregate culture and rockwool culture.

-Hydroponic media must fulfil the following criteria:
+Hydroponic media must fulfill the following criteria:

 • They must be chemically inert.